flame-engine/flame/doc/flame_audio/audio.md

 ## Caching

-You can pre-load your audios.
+You can pre-load your assets.
 Audios need to be stored in the memory the first time they are requested; therefore, the first time you play each mp3 you might get a delay.
 In order to pre-load your audios, just use: